 Please be aware that simply throwing a smoke pellet into an open chimney is NOT a pressure test.
-A large number of old flues don’t pass a Pressure Test and, even if they did, you could repeat the same test tomorrow and they may fail.
 Old flues can and will lose their integrity at some point.

 Given the above, it’s usually wise to have an old flue relined before being put back into use, regardless of whether you decide on an open fire or a stove.
 Building Regulations state that the diameter of a stainless steel liner serving an open fire must be a minimum of 8 inches.
 Dropping one of these down a standard 9 inch by 9 inch chimney is so fraught with difficulty that most installers won’t even attempt it.
 If you’re wanting a ‘dog basket’ style open fire, the cross sectional area of the flue will inevitably need to be bigger, otherwise the fire will choke and blow back smoke into the room – the general rule is the bigger the opening into the room the bigger the flue width needed (and ventilation requirements – more about that later).